GoogleCloudPlatform/community/tutorials/cloud-run-golang-gcs-proxy/index.md

 ```

 The function is of a `MediaFilter` type, defined in `filter/filter.go`.
 A
-`MediaFilter` must accept a `MediaFilterHandle`, which includes references to
+`MediaFilter` accepts a `MediaFilterHandle`, which includes references to
-all the bits needed to do media filtering.
-These include:
+all of the pieces needed to do media filtering:

--   the `input`, which is either the object media itself, or the previous
+-   the `input`, which is either the object media itself or the previous
-    filter's output, and
+    filter's output
--   the `output`, which is either the response stream itself, or the next
+-   the `output`, which is either the response stream itself or the next
-    filter's input.
+    filter's input

 The chaining together of filters is taken care of by a pipeline builder
 function, also in `filter/filter.go`.
-We don't need to look at those internals
-right now, however.

-So the idea with this filter, then, is to read the input 4096 bytes at a time,
-call `bytes.ToLower` on the read bytes, and then send them along.
+This filter reads the input 4096 bytes at a time, calls `bytes.ToLower` on the read bytes, and then sends them along.
 This is
 repeated until the input is exhausted.
-That's all there is to it!
+That's all there is to it.

-If we didn't have streaming responses, this would still work as-is, but
+Without streaming responses, this would still work as it is, but
 `handle.output.Write` wouldn't actually write to the client.
-For example, if we
+For example, if you
-ran this function in Cloud Functions, we would find that the writes would be
+ran this function in Cloud Functions, you would find that the writes would be
-buffered until the entrypoint function returned, and we would be limited to
+buffered until the entrypoint function returned, and you would be limited to
-32MB.
+32 MB.
 Effectively, it wouldn't be much different from just reading the entire
 object into memory, running `ToLower` on the whole thing, and then writing it.
-Streaming responses make this all pretty slick, like it was running on a
+Streaming responses make this behave like it was running on a conventional server.
-traditional server!

 ## Demonstration 3: gzip encoding